 Any compromise or breach of our security measures, or those of our third-party service providers, could violate applicable privacy, data protection, data security, network and information systems security and other laws and cause significant legal and financial exposure, adverse publicity and a loss of confidence in our security measures, which could have a material adverse effect on our business, results of operations, financial condition and prospects.
 We continue to devote significant resources to protect against security breaches, and we may need to devote significant resources in the future to address problems caused by breaches, including notifying affected subscribers and responding to any resulting litigation, which in turn, may divert resources from the growth and expansion of our business.
 On April 25, 2022, we were alerted by a payment processor of a potential data security incident regarding one of our UK websites.
-We are continuing to investigate this potential incident.
-Depending on the outcome of such investigation we may incur substantial costs and experience other negative consequences that could be material to our business, financial results and/or condition.
+We have notified the appropriate parties, however the outcome of this incident is still uncertain and we may incur substantial costs and experience other negative consequences that could be material to our business, financial results and/or condition.